jimmo/ncss-embedded/chapters/2-voltage-divider.md

   sleep(50)
 ```

-Then once we have a threshold value that is printed:
+then once we have a threshold value, we write a simple `if` statement to trigger the action!

 ```python
 from microbit import *